fernicar/echo_finder/README.md

 ## About The Project

-`echo_finder` is a desktop application designed specifically for writers, editors, and content creators who want to improve the quality and flow of their narrative.
+`echo_finder_TINS_Edition` is a desktop application designed specifically for writers, editors, and content creators who want to improve the quality and flow of their narrative.
 It goes beyond simple word counting to intelligently identify and highlight redundant phrases, helping you create fresher, more engaging text.

-The core of `echo_finder` is its "Maximal Match" logic.
+The core of `echo_finder_TINS_Edition` is its "Maximal Match" logic.
 Instead of overwhelming you with every minor repetition, it focuses on the **longest possible repeating sequences**, giving you the most significant and actionable insights to refine your work.

 ### Key Features